axeon-software/Babylon_Runtime/docs/tutorials.md

 #### We want a patch

-To start, we will configure where our camera spawn.
-We have to add a patch parameter in _\_r.launch_ function, and tell it that we want access to our camera :
+To start, we will configure our camera.
+We have to add a patch parameter in _\_r.launch_ function, and tell it that we want access to it:

 ```javascript
     _r.launch(